yb-sid/LeetCode-Interview-Problems/README.md

 ## Problem Overview

-For each problem, refer to the `readme.md` file in the respective problem subfolder.
+For each problem, refer to the `markdown` file in the respective problem subfolder.
 It provides detailed information about the problem statement and the logic employed to solve it.

 ## Language Support